Blog

 }

-.
-But we have now the same issue that just above: the UI thread is awaiting the DoSomeWorkAsync method to complete but it cannot because this method needs the UI thread to be available to interact with his components.
+Now, for some reason, I need to make this code synchronous.
+I will use the Task.Wait method, so await DoSomeWorkAsync(); will become DoSomeWorkAsync().Wait();.
+But we now have the same issue as just above: the UI thread is waiting for the DoSomeWorkAsync method to complete but it cannot, because this method needs the UI thread to be available to interact with its components.
 It just cannot work.
-A solution to make an asynchronous code synchronous is to wrap it in a dedicated Task, in our example it would be Task.Run(DoSomeWorkAsync).Wait();
+One solution to make asynchronous code synchronous is to wrap it in a dedicated Task; in our example it would be Task.Run(DoSomeWorkAsync).Wait(); (in our case we would get an exception because our method has some UI interactions while the UI thread is waiting, but it would work without the UI interactions).

-Avoid unecessary parallelized code
+Avoid unnecessary parallelized code

 private async Task SomeAsyncMethod()